HuwSy/docker-jellyfin-alpine/README.md

 ## Running the Container

 Run the container.
-On older systems, you may need to add `--security-opt seccomp=unconfined`:
+On older systems, you may need to add `--security-opt seccomp=unconfined` or use the seccomp.json profile in this repo for slight compatible filtering:
 ```
 docker run --name=jellyfin \
     --user 1002:1002 \